-- 1. Observed Exams (Each one to receive an initial from involved technologist) (no effect on - 2.
-Pre-Comp 1 (Must complete before advancing to initial comp) (Requires signature of Tech) - 3.
-Pre-Comp 2 (This is sometimes required based on the exam) - 4.
+- 1. Observed Exams (Each one to receive an initial from involved technologist) (no effect on grade) - 2.
+Pre-Comp 1 - As many pre exams as each student needs to feel confident to comp. - 4.
 Initial competency (counts towards clinical grade)